HawkSec38/lookup-THM/README.md

 Output showed:

 ```
-User think may run the following commands on ip-10-10-68-218:
+User thinks may run the following commands on ip-10-10-68-218:
     (ALL) /usr/bin/look
 ```